awslabs/project-lakechain/docs/src/content/docs/generative-ai/ollama-processor.md

 #### Escape Hatch

 The `OllamaModel` class provides a quick way to reference existing models, and select a specific tag.
-However, as Ollama adds new models, you may find yourself in a situation where such as model is not yet referenced by this middleware.
+However, as Ollama adds new models, you may be in a situation where a model is not yet referenced by this middleware.

 To address this situation, you can manually specify a model definition pointing to the supported Ollama model you wish to run.
-You do so by specifying the name of the model in the ollama library, the tag you wish to use, and its input and output mime-type.
+You do so by specifying the name of the model in the ollama library, the tag you wish to use, and its input and output mime-types.

 > 💁 In the example below, we redefine the `llava` image model and its inputs and outputs.